sergiorosendo/tibia_nodie/README.md

 - every action has a *very small random delay* before being performed.
 This delay is unnoticeable for human eyes.

 ## Known Bugs
-- in some very rare occasions the bot may freeze your ability to send keys to the client for period of ~30 secs.
-This may cause your character to die if you are hunting, so keep it in mind.
+- in some very rare occasions the bot may "freeze" your keyboard for up to ~30 secs.
+	- If you are hunting when this happens, this may cause your character to die, so keep it in mind.
-	- it is rare and it was experienced only a few times.
-In most cases I was able to take control back before dying
+	- it is a rare event, but it can happen.
+	- it was only experienced a few times and, in most cases, I was able to take control back before dying
-	- the cause for this bug is still unknown and it should be fixed eventually
+	- the cause for this bug is still unknown, once it is figured out, it should be fixed eventually
 	- as always, use *NoDie* at your own risk
+- sometimes the afk ml trainer may fail to send keys for a certain action for a period of an hour or so and then get back to normal
+	- this is somewhat annoying but does not cause major issues
+	- even if it does happens, this goes away without the need for any actions and your character won't stop making runes
+	- the cause for this bug is still unknown, once it is figured out, it should be fixed eventually

 ## ToDo

 ##### Source Code